rokbenko/arctic-meet/README.md

 ### Step 4: Set up Snowflake credentials (mandatory) and add them to the `secrets.toml` file (optional but recommended)

 > [!NOTE]
 > Setting up Snowflake credentials is mandatory.
-You need your Snowflake credentials if you want to use ArcticAlly.
+You need your Snowflake credentials if you want to use ArcticMeet.
 >
 > But adding Snowflake credentials to the `secrets.toml` file is optional.
-You have two options for how to use your Snowflake credentials with ArcticAlly:
+You have two options for how to use your Snowflake credentials with ArcticMeet:
 >
 > 1. Adding them to the `secrets.toml` file.
-> 2. Typing them into the input fields in the ArcticAlly's sidebar during Step 3.
+> 2. Typing them into the input fields in the ArcticMeet's sidebar during Step 3.

 1. [Create a Snowflake account](https://signup.snowflake.com/) if you haven't already.<br>
 2. Create the `secrets.toml` file inside the `.streamlit` folder.<br>